Ryuichi Sakamoto, Son of the Stars

 Spotlights 13.04.2023

-Begun a few weeks ago during the composer's lifetime, this portrait concludes at the time of his death at age 71 on March 28.
-Rather than a classic hagiographic obituary, this is a musical evocation in the form of a tribute, an illumination (and a pear too).
+Begun a few weeks ago during the composer's lifetime, this portrait concludes with his death at the age of 71 on March 28.
+Rather than a classic hagiographic obituary, here is a musical evocation in the form of a tribute, an enlightenment (and a pear, too).

-We understand that we have just lost an iconic musician when all our social networks, newspapers and friends (musicians or producers) interrupt their communication habits to share a video, a personal anecdote or a favorite album of the deceased.
-We rush to our (computer) keyboard to express our sadness.
-And what better way for an artist than to publish his own musical exploits in the music of the recently deceased or jackpot, a photo in his company to convince himself of a "I exist!" or to specify: "I knew him before you!"
-This shamelessness past, the daily flow returns and new music replaces the old.
-It is the time of the musical introspection which begins.
+We understand that we've just lost an iconic musician when all our social networks, newspapers and friends (musicians or producers) interrupt their communication habits to share a video, a personal anecdote or a favorite album of the departed.
+We rush to our (computer) keyboards to express our sadness.
+And what better way for an artist than to publish his or her own musical exploits in the music of the recently deceased, or jackpot a photo in his or her company to convince himself or herself of "I exist!" or to clarify: "I knew him before you did!"
+Once this shamelessness has passed, the daily flow returns and new music replaces the old.
+It's time for musical introspection.

-It may take some time to realize the importance of Ryuichi Sakamoto in the music world.
-Famous all over the world, his fame remained nevertheless below some of his legendary music.
-He never entered the star system that was opening its arms to him.
+It may be some time before Ryuichi Sakamoto 's importance in the music world is fully appreciated.
+Famous the world over, his fame nevertheless lagged behind some of his legendary music.
+He never fully entered the star system that was opening its arms to him.
 His open ears to all kinds of music led him to collaborate with a multitude of musicians from different worlds(Robert Wyatt, David Toop, Christian Fennesz, Alva Noto, David Sylvian etc.).

-But who really was this elegant Japanese musician whose art was balanced between the avant-garde and pop music, skilfully drawing a bridge between an ambient sentimental minimalism and a constantly renewed musical requirement.
+But who really was this elegant Japanese musician whose art balanced between the avant-garde and pop music, skilfully bridging the gap between ambient sentimental minimalism and ever-renewed musical exigency?

 A pioneer

-To each his own.
-There are those who only like his film scores (in the original versions of course) and others who only prefer his synth-pop experiments with his Yellow Magic Orchestra ensemble , some swear by his avant-garde electronic music tinged with ambient.
-But all are united in admiring his talent as an outstanding melodist influenced, one reads (almost all the time - journalists copy each other) by Debussy.
-The impact that Debussy's music had in Japan is unimaginable and it still exists (let's think of Toru Takemitsu or Isao Tomita).
+To each his own, Sakamoto.
+There are those who love only his film scores (in their original versions, of course), others who prefer his synth-pop experiments with his Yellow Magic Orchestra ensemble , and others who swear by his avant-garde, ambient-tinged electronic music.
+But all are united in admiring his talent as an outstanding melodist, influenced, we read (almost all the time - journalists copy each other) by Debussy.
+The impact of Debussy's music in Japan is unimaginable, and still endures (consider Toru Takemitsu or Isao Tomita).
 Debussy's music is almost sacred in this country fascinated by French music (an island is named Cortoshima in honor of Alfred Cortot).
-We know to what extent non-European music and Japanese prints were able to captivate Debussy (but also Ravel and Satie).
-However, it is easy for the media to claim that Ryuichi Sakamoto is the heir of Claude Debussy because of his origin: an interest in gamelan, bells, the pentatonic mode and the piano is not enough to be the heir of Debussy - Sakamoto himself denied it.
+It's no secret that non-European music and Japanese prints have captivated Debussy (as well as Ravel and Satie).
+However, it's easy for the media to claim that Ryuichi Sakamoto is an heir to Claude Debussy by virtue of his origin: an interest in gamelan, bells, the pentatonic mode and the piano is not enough to be an heir to Debussy - Sakamoto himself denied this.
 Listening to his latest album is proof of this.
-To consider Sakamoto as a simple heir of Debussy is reductive, even false: he is above all an original and innovative pioneer in his time - that is their common point.
+To see Sakamoto as a mere heir to Debussy is reductive, even false: he is first and foremost an original pioneer and innovator in his own time - that's what they have in common.

-Because, as a reminder, Sakamoto was one of the first Japanese masters of Moog, Buchla or ARP synthesizers: it is moreover with the album Thousand Knives, released in 1978 and composed on synthesizers, that he is noticed by the musicians.
-The references to the French composer are very few in his abundant discography - except for this successful version, sampled and looped ad libitum of Prelude to the Afternoon of a Faun.
+Sakamoto was one of the first Japanese masters of Moog, Buchla and ARP synthesizers: it was with his 1978 album Thousand Knives, composed on synthesizers, that he first came to the attention of musicians.
+References to the French composer are few and far between in his abundant discography - with the exception of this successful version, sampled and looped ad libitum of Prélude à l'après-midi d'un faune.

 Absolutely applied music

-In Giuseppe Tornatore's film Ennio , released in 2021, which traces the life of Italian composer Ennio Morricone, a striking antiphon by the musician appeals to us throughout the film: Morricone lived his whole life with a sense of shame towards his master Goffredo Petrassi - the champion of Italian avant-garde music - because he had taken the easy way out as a film composer and successful arranger of crowd-pleasing tunes.
-Morricone coined two expressions to describe his two facets: there was applied music (meaning the soundtracks, known and admired by all) and absolute music "free of all constraints and totally dependent on the composer's will."
+In Giuseppe Tornatore's 2021 film Ennio , which follows the life of Italian composer Ennio Morricone, a striking antiphon by the musician appeals to us throughout the film: All his life, Morricone lived with a sense of shame towards his master Goffredo Petrassi - champion of Italian avant-garde music - for he had taken the easy way out as a film composer and successful arranger of crowd-pleasing melodies.
+Morricone coined two expressions to describe his two facets: applied music (meaning the original soundtracks, known and admired by all) and absolute music "free of all constraints and totally dependent on the composer's will".

-A constant in his abundant and hybrid musical universe: the acoustic piano.
-He began his musical studies with it (it is said that he could play the famous virtuoso Étude La Campanella by Paganini/Liszt at full speed) and ended his life by entrusting it with his last notes.
-All his life he was the interpreter of his own music and only recently stopped touring the world, alone at the piano, playing the hits from his albums and film scores.
+One constant in his abundant, hybrid musical universe: the acoustic piano.
+He began his musical studies with it (it is said that he could play the famous virtuoso Étude La Campanella by Paganini/Liszt at top speed) and ended his life by entrusting it with his last notes.
+All his life he was the interpreter of his own music, and only recently stopped touring the world, alone at the piano, belting out hits from his albums and film scores.

-His fine playing, with clear and singing lines, is that of a pianist in love with his instrument.
-Unlike many of today's film composers, Sakamoto was more than capable of playing the music he composed and preferred to perform it himself.
+His fine playing, with its clear, lilting lines, is that of a pianist in love with his instrument.
+Unlike many of today's film music composers, Sakamoto was more than capable of playing the music he composed, preferring to interpret it himself.

-He is also an undisputed master of ambient, this music propelled by Brian Eno but invented long before by Erik Satie with his Musique d'ameublement: a music that may not be listened to attentively, that accompanies our daily life without disturbing it but which, when we stretch our ears, conceals a thousand and one riches.
-In 2017 this piano lover coordinates a tribute to Glenn Gould in Tokyo by taking up his few beautiful themes and especially andata, one of his most beautiful pieces for piano which is not without reminding the stripping of Despair pleasant of Satie.
+He is also an undisputed master of ambient music, which was propelled by Brian Eno but invented long before by Erik Satie with his Musique d'ameublement: music that may not be listened to attentively, that accompanies our daily lives without disrupting them, but which, when you put your ear to it, conceals a thousand and one riches.
+In 2017, this piano lover coordinated a tribute to Glenn Gould in Tokyo, featuring some of his most beautiful themes, including andata, one of his most beautiful piano pieces, reminiscent of Satie's stripped-down Désespoir agréable

 In 2014, doctors diagnosed him with throat cancer.
-He retires for a while and takes the time to heal and fight to come back in 2015 with the music of Iñárritu's The Revenant - quite a symbol.
-Life resumed its course, magnificent albums flourished(Async in 2017) but unfortunately in 2021, he announced that he was once again suffering from cancer and since June 2022, he knew he was doomed, irremediably.
+He retires for a while, taking the time to heal and fight his way back in 2015 with the music for Iñárritu's The Revenant - quite a symbol.
+Life resumed its course, and magnificent albums blossomed( notablyAsync in 2017), but unfortunately, in 2021, he announced that he was once again suffering from cancer, and since June 2022, he knew he was doomed, irretrievably.

-His last album 12 released in digital version in January 2023 and in physical form on March 31, three days after his death, is a musical testament that brings together an aesthetic synthesis of what makes Sakamoto's "touch".
-These 12 pieces composed alone at the keyboard and computer between New York and Tokyo are a diary of his fight against cancer and certainly one of his most beautiful records.
-Soberly he comes back to his fundamentals: piano and electronics.
-But there is no procrastination here: "After returning "home" to my new temporary home after a major surgery, I found myself looking for my synthesizer.
+His last album, 12 , released digitally in January 2023 and physically on March 31, three days after his death, is a musical testament that brings together an aesthetic synthesis of what makes Sakamoto "distinctive".
+These 12 pieces, composed alone on keyboard and computer between New York and Tokyo, are a diary of his battle with cancer and certainly one of his finest records.
+Soberly, he returns to his fundamentals: piano and electronics.
+But no procrastination here: "After returning "home" to my new temporary accommodation after a major operation, I found myself looking for my synthesizer.
 I had no intention of composing anything; I just wanted to be inundated with sounds.
-I will probably continue to keep this kind of "journal."
+I'll probably continue to keep this kind of "diary."

-Each piece bears the name of the day it was created - between improvisation and composition.
-We find there his famous cottony sound layers that only he has the secret of, overhung by a few notes of acoustic piano that play an original and evocative melody.
-In ambient mode, we discover in the sixth piece (20220207) an explicit and insistent quotation of the Dies Irae, this apocalyptic medieval liturgical hymn so often used by composers to suggest death (Liszt, Mel Bonis, Rachmaninov, Shostakovich, Pierre Henry, Louis Andriessen, Wendy Carlos etc.).
-The Sarabande (20220302), in the eighth piece (the only one with a name) reminds us of Erik Satie and his Three Sarabands but also at several obvious moments the famous Handel Sarabande used in the deadly duel at the end of Stanley Kubrick's Barry Lyndon - echoing his own duel against cancer.
-Several pieces also evoke the Catalan composer Federico Mompou with his Paisajes (in 20211130) and his Música callada (in 20220123) where Mompou's theme is taken up and echoed throughout the piece.
+Each track bears the name of the day on which it was created - somewhere between improvisation and composition.
+We find his famous cottony layers of sound, for which he alone has the secret, overhung by a few notes of acoustic piano, which play out an original and evocative melody.
+In ambient mode, the sixth piece (20220207) explicitly and insistently quotes Dies Irae, the apocalyptic liturgical medieval hymn so often used by composers to suggest death (Liszt, Mel Bonis, Rachmaninov, Shostakovich, Pierre Henry, Louis Andriessen, Wendy Carlos etc.).
+The Sarabande (20220302), the eighth piece (the only one with a name), of course reminds us of Erik Satie and his Trois Sarabandes but also, in several obvious moments, Handel's famous Sarabande used in the fatal duel at the end of Stanley Kubrick's Barry Lyndon - echoing his own duel with cancer.
+Several pieces also evoke the Catalan composer Federico Mompou, with his Paisajes (in 20211130) and his Música callada (in 20220123), where Mompou's theme is repeated and echoed throughout the piece.

-How can we not see this as a terrible wink when we know that música callada literally means: music that is silent.
-This almost posthumous album is all along punctuated by Sakamoto's breathing, the noise of the hammers and the mechanics of the piano, punctuated and concluded by some small Tibetan bells and dorje - as if to complete a religious ceremony or to celebrate the beginning of a new life.
+How can we fail to see in this a terrible wink when we know that música callada literally means: music that falls silent.
+This quasi-posthumous album is punctuated throughout by Sakamoto's breathing, the sound of hammers and piano mechanics, punctuated and concluded by small Tibetan bells and dorjés - as if completing a religious ceremony or celebrating the beginning of a new life.

 François Mardirossian